Firefighters Battle California Blaze Generating Its Own Weather - UrduPoint

 This means places such as the village of Quincy, where evacuees are being housed, are also under threat, he added.

-Carhart also told media that at times firefighters have been forced to carry their tools and hike through the rugged terrain.
+Carhart said that at times firefighters have been forced to carry their tools and hike through the rugged terrain.

 "It has been burning in extremely steep canyons, some places where it is almost impossible for human beings to set foot on the ground to get in there," he told a local CBS affiliate.
 "It's going to be a long haul."
 "It's been hard watching it relentlessly moving through our forested lands," Peggy Moak, resident of a nearby village, told AFP.